 Each week a stunned Matthew was given tickets, money and a surprise travel assignment – anything from a week in a French nudist camp to a six-days-and-nights coach journey to Athens and back (with only a half-hour break in Athens).

-He also presented on Wogan, Open Air, This Morning, Well Worth A Visit… And (not his finest moment) an Anglia TV quiz show.
-He brought up two sons alone, wrote books and articles about their travails and travels, and ran prison Fathers Workshops.
+He also presented on Wogan, Open Air, This Morning, Well Worth A Visit… And (his Alan Partridge moment) an Anglia TV quiz show.
+He then brought up two sons alone, wrote books and articles about their travails and travels, and ran prison Fathers Workshops.

 Once his sons were teenagers, he did an MA in Voice Studies at the Central School of Speech and Drama.
 There he met RSC Voice Director, Cicely Berry, who completely changed his life: On learning he worked with prisoners, she invited him to her home for masterclasses and inspired him to do Shakespeare in prison.